 So I did some experimental laundry – I washed my walking trousers in an 8 litre Exped drybag.
 Just a normal one, not the silnylon kind or the one with a window, as I assumed the plain kind would be sturdier.
 It also has a kind of handle at the bottom, meaning I could lift and hold it from both ends.
 At 59 grams it is lighter than a Scrubba too.

-I put my trousers and some water in there and a little – very little – detergent, and squeezed out as much air as I could before I rolled the bag up and clipped it shut.
-It felt like a slightly odd luke warm dough … so I kneaded it for a minute or two, poured the water out and squeezed out as much as I could by rolling the bag up from the bottom, then refilled with more water leaving much more air in, clipped it to, grabbed the built-in handle at one end and the clipped handle on the other and just shook it back and forth a bit.
+I put my trousers and some water in there and a little – very little – detergent (shampoo, shower gel or a rub of Lagarto cold water laundry soap from the local tienda will do), and squeezed out as much air as I could before I rolled the bag up and clipped it shut.
+It felt like a slightly odd luke warm dough … so I kneaded it for a minute or two, poured the water out and squeezed out as much as I could by rolling the bag up from the bottom, then refilled with more water leaving much more air in, clipped it shut, grabbed the built-in handle at one end and the clipped handle on the other and just shook it back and forth a bit.
 Then emptied water and squeezed out as much as I could by rolling the bag up tight from the bottom.
 Hey presto, laundry done!

 Then it was easy to clip the handle to carry the wet trousers outside – no drips! – before taking them out and pegging them to the line.
 I didn’t wring them further, that was part of the experiment.
 My hands only touched the wet trousers to hang them out, and even though they were still pretty wet there is a limit to how much more water I could have got out by wringing.
 Wrapping in towel and stamping on it will probably work just as well – or better.